Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Begin by downloading the Kentucky Resale Certificate Form 51A105

-Step 2: If the retailer is expected to be purchasing items frequently from the seller, instead of completing a resale certificate for every invoice, check the blanket box.
+Step 2: If the retailer is expected to purchase items frequently from the seller, check the blanket box instead of completing a resale certificate for every invoice.

 Step 3: Identify the name, business address, and Sales & Use Tax Permit Number of the buyer